-As Administrator, we generally supervise servicing of the Mortgages according to the policies in our Single-Family Seller/Servicer Guide (the "Guide") and in accordance with the Trust Agreement.
+As Administrator, we generally supervise servicing of the Mortgages according to the policies in our Guide and in accordance with the Trust Agreement.
 Each servicer is required to perform all services and duties customary to the servicing of mortgages, either directly or through approved subservicers.
 Those responsibilities include all activities concerning the calculation, collection and processing of Mortgage payments and related borrower inquiries, as well as all Mortgage administrative responsibilities, including claims collection, workouts, foreclosures and reports.
 We monitor a servicer's performance through periodic and special reports and inspections to ensure it complies with its obligations.